CavalierHealth.org

 The British Veterinary Association (BVA) and the UK's Kennel Club (KC) issued in March 2012 a new syringomyelia MRI screening protocol, for complying with the BVA/KC's set of Chiari-like malformation and syringomyelia (CM/SM) breeding guidelines, with the aim of removing from breeding programs, cavalier King Charles spaniels with early-onset SM, and thereby reducing or even eliminating the incidence of CM/SM in future generations of cavaliers.

 The MRI screening protocol is available in a downloadable pdf version at Dr. Clare Rusbridge's website by clicking here.
+A current list of MRI-scanned cavaliers is available by clicking here.

 This MRI screening protocol should be followed everywhere in the world, to assure uniform application to the CM/SM Grading Scales, which are a set of uniform standards which any veterinary neurologist or other veterinary specialist should use to grade any cavalier's MRI scan.